Shopify/liquid/_filters/capitalize.md

 title: capitalize
 ---

-`capitalize` ensures the first character of your string is capitalized.
+`capitalize` makes the first character of your string capitalized.

 | Input                                                      | Output           |
 |:-----------------------------------------------------------|:-----------------|